 Make your financial information available on your website and in your publications.
 Hire an outside auditor to look at your books and report back.
 Follow sound accounting practices and adopt the principles of the Sarbanes-Oxley Act.

 To help donors move from just considering simple financial markers such as overhead, find ways to document your results.
 Figure out the right metrics to gather to prove that your programs work, and then report those findings to your donors.
 Measure, report, and then ask for donations.

-03Make Donors and Volunteers Your Most Important Audience.
+Make Donors and Volunteers Your Most Important Audience

 If bad news about your organization appears in the media, consider your donors and volunteers your most important audience.
 Get to them quickly with the facts and reassure them that you have things under control.
 Always be prepared for a crisis with an emergency plan and a communications plan.

 Make your donors your best friends.
 Find ways to include your most reliable donors in your inner circle.
-Invite them to serve on your board, provide them with opportunities to volunteer their expertise, consult them on big changes.
+Invite them to serve on your board, provide them with opportunities to volunteer their expertise, and consult them on big changes.

-04Respond Quickly to Questions and Complaints
+Respond Quickly to Questions and Complaints

 If you invite people to contact you through your website, have a staff member assigned to respond immediately.
 Also, provide plenty of ways for people to contribute—through your site, at your office, through the mail, or at their homes and offices.

 There is nothing sadder than a potential major donor who wants to give but cannot find anyone to talk to.

-05Publish an Annual Report.
+Publish an Annual Report

 Annual reports today needn't always follow traditional forms.
 Your report could be online only, or a video.
 Just make sure that, at least annually, you report on the financial health of your organization and just how donations are helping the people you serve.

-Make sure that all of your paperwork is up-to-date.
+Make sure that all of your paperwork is up to date.
 Nothing turns off a donor more than finding that tax records are not available or that they are out-of-date when they look you up at the major nonprofit tracking sites such as GuideStar or CharityNavigator.

-07Make Someone Responsible for Thanking Donors and Keeping Them Happy.
+Make Someone Responsible for Thanking Donors and Keeping Them Happy

 If possible, provide a hotline that donors can call if they have a question or a problem.
-Send out thank you letters and notes, make a thank you telephone call, and send newsletters either through the mail or by email.
+Send out thank you letters and notes, make a thank-you telephone call, and send newsletters either through the mail or by email.
 The worst thing your organization can do is to take your donors for granted.
 They will notice.